xperseguers/t3ext-restdoc/Documentation/UsersManual/Requirements/Index.rst

 The main documentation file should be named ``Index.rst`` (to match the convention of the TYPO3 Documentation Team).
-If you choose to name it "index.rst" instead (lower case), or want to use another arbitrary name, make sure to update the default TypoScript settings accordingly.
+If you choose to name it "index.rst" instead (lower case), or want to use another arbitrary name, make sure to update the :ref:`default TypoScript settings <ts-plugin-tx-restdoc-pi1-defaultFile>` accordingly.